freezman14/One_Week_Of_Floyd_Protests/README.md

-This is a list showcasing US police brutality and misconduct during the George Floyd protests.
+This is a list trying to showcase at least some of US police brutality and misconduct during the George Floyd protests.

-Count in the list: 259.
+Count in the list: 260.

 I update this list on [github](https://github.com/freezman14/Floyd-Protests-Police-Accountability-Links) which you can share.
 Video achieve available.